First Experimental Evidence of a Beam-Beam Long-Range Compensation Using Wires in the Large Hadron Collider: Experiment's procedure

 Since the transverse beam-wire distance is fixed by the collimators, the wire currents are left as the only adjustable settings.
 The choice of the wire currents was inspired by the rationale of \cite{Fartoukh:2052448}, and adapted according to the technical constraints of the present hardware layout.
 Even if an optimal compensation of all the Resonance Driving Terms cannot be reached, numerical studies showed that with the present configuration, compensating the (4,0)-(0,4) RDTs would lead to a partial compensation of all the others.
 Those RDTs correspond to the octupolar resonances, playing a major role in the BBLR interactions and their mitigation process.
 Using the settings of the experiment, one can compute the optimal currents needed in order to compensate the (4,0)-(0,4) RDTs as a function of the transverse beam-wire distance.
 The analytical computation is reported in Appendix~\ref{app:rdt_comp} and the optimal currents, as a function of the wire collimator opening, are reported in Fig.~\ref{fig:opt_currents}.

 In the case of the Low Intensity experiment, the needed currents were within the possible reach of 350~A in each wire and the 1-jaw powering could be used.
-However, it was not the case for the High Intensity experiment, during which the 2-jaws powering configuration was used instead, as it would double the strength of the wire octupolar field.
+However, it was not the case for the High Intensity experiment as shown in Fig.~\ref{fig:opt_currents}, and the currents were pushed to the limits using the 2-jaws powering configuration (Fig.~\ref{fig:config_wires}), as it would double the strength of the wire octupolar field.
 The exact values of the wire currents used in the different experiments are reported in the Tables~\ref{table:LI_set} and \ref{table:HI_set}.